-A meta description is a 160-character snippet, a tag in HTML, that summarizes a page’s content.
-Search engines show the meta description in search results mostly when the searched for phrase is contained in the description.
+A meta description is a short snippet, a description tag in HTML, that summarizes a webpage’s content.
+On a search engine results page (SERP), the meta description appears under the page title and URL.

 <meta name="description" content="A page's description, one or two sentences."/>